cran/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> [1] "As an Algerian, you might enjoy singing \"Ya Rayah\" when running under the rain, while a flower, if it could sing, might serenade the rain with \"Mazal Mazal\" to celebrate its blossoming."
+#> As an Algerian, you might enjoy singing "Ya Rayah" while running under the
+#> rain, and if you were a flower, you might prefer quietly soaking in the rain's
+#> nourishment instead of singing.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "4a1802e2-261f-4f70-ba0b-0c2023fb35ff"
+#> [1] "70bdac96-3bcb-4189-bec7-67dc1156257c"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"